laelbarlow/typhaon/README.md

 ## Software requirements

 - Linux Sun Grid Engine (SGE) computing cluster.
-This has not been tested on other cluster types.
+This has not yet been tested on other cluster types.
 Only partial functionality is available if installed on a Linux or MacOS personal computer.
 - Python3 and the [Conda package and environment